Building to Understand: Examining Teens' Technical and Socio-Ethical Pieces of Understandings in the Construction of Small Generative Language Models: Background

 \subsubsection{Critical framing}

 Recent studies have investigated young people's everyday critical and socio-ethical understandings.
 Several studies have investigated youth’s perceptions of fairness and potentially harmful algorithmic biases \cite{salac2023scaffolding, Salac2023Funds, lee2022eliciting, coenraad2022s, 10.1145/3762807, heeg2025young}.
 Other researchers have explored broad socio-ethical stances that youth may have about AI/ML systems, related to humans becoming over-dependent on AI/ML systems\cite{solyst2023potential}, concerns about privacy \cite{ko2024youth, lin2025children, heeg2025young}, misinformation and fact-checking \cite{10.1145/3762807}, mechanisms for human oversight \cite{10.1145/3762807}, and the regulation of AI/ML systems \cite{ko2024youth}.
 Whereas this work shows diverse ways in which young people understand critical and socio-ethical aspects of AI/ML systems, none of the studies cited above addressed the relationship between these critical and technical understandings that youth may have.
-Here, we see the potential for an integrative approach that can enable us to study both socio-ethical and technical understandings of AI/ML.
+Here, we see the need for considering socio-ethical understandings as equally important to technical understandings \cite{rucker2023modeling} and the potential for an integrative approach that can enable us to study both socio-ethical and technical understandings of AI/ML.